The Secret of Roan Inish: Reception

-It holds a 96% average rating of 7.8/10 on review site Rotten Tomatoes, based on 45 reviews.
-Scott Rosenberg of SFGate describes it as being "a lot like the island it's named after: It seems to occupy a time of its own, cut off from the speed and overload of contemporary life and drifting to its own ancient rhythms."
-Critic Stephen Holden, film critic for The New York Times, liked the film's direction.
-He wrote, "The Secret of Roan Inish is the first film directed by Mr. Sayles that could be described as visually rhapsodic.
-Photographed by Haskell Wexler on Ireland's rugged northwestern seacoast, it is a cinematic tone poem in which man and nature, myth and reality flow together in a way that makes them ultimately indivisible."
+On the review aggregator Rotten Tomatoes, The Secret of Roan Inish has a 96% critical rating based on 44 reviews.
+On Metacritic, the film has a score of 80 out of 100, based on 21 critics.
+Scott Rosenberg of SFGate said the film "seems to occupy a time of its own, cut off from the speed and overload of contemporary life and drifting to its own ancient rhythms."
+Stephen Holden of The New York Times praised Sayles' directing and called The Secret of Roan Inish a "visually rhapsodic...cinematic tone poem in which man and nature, myth and reality flow together in a way that makes them ultimately indivisible."